 If the student is dissatisfied with the ruling in response to the written claim made within said period, the student may file a written appeal within ten (10) calendar days of receipt of the decision to the Registrar's Office.
-Such written appeals shall be forwarded to the vice president for administration and planning, who shall consider all evidence submitted in connection with the case and renders a decision which shall be final.
+Such written appeals shall be forwarded to the Associate Vice President of Student Services and Dean of Students, who shall consider all evidence submitted in connection with the case and renders a decision which shall be final.